i-moonlight/i-moonlight/README.md

-I'm a passionate, responsible, and committed seasoned Software Developer with over 10 years of experience, as a systems Analysis, Architecture, Design, Development, Testing, and Implementation of various Client/Server and Internet/Intranet applications, specifically as a software developer and with more than 10+ years Web and Mobile experience.
+I'm a seasoned web and App developer with an extensive 10+ year journey in the ever-evolving world of web technologies and Mobile App development.
+My expertise spans a multitude of programming languages and frameworks, including but not limited to:

 Main Stacks: